goodeggs/bites/src/documents/posts/2014-05-28-you-forgot-about-bfcache.html.md

 ![bfcache?](/images/cosby-huh.gif)

+It turns out that all browsers support bfcache, but Mobile Safari sometimes needed a little extra help.
 That led us to try something along the lines of this:

 ``` coffee
     window.onpageshow, (event) =>